SandarvaShakya/countdown-app/README.md

 ## Usage

-Change the time and text in the code to start the coutdown.
+Select date from the dropdows and press start for the countdown to start.

 ## Setting Up Locally